milon/system-design/glossary/concurrency.md

 # Concurrency

-The ability of a system to perform multiple tasks or processes simultaneously.
-Concurrency is an important consideration for systems that need to handle multiple requests or perform complex calculations.
+Concurrency refers to a system's capacity to execute several tasks or operations at the same time.
+It is a crucial attribute for systems that are required to manage multiple requests or execute intricate computations concurrently.